SpaceDandy15/atlas-low_level_programming/function_pointers/README.md

-0-print_name.c is a fucntion that prints a name.
+0-print_name.c is a function that prints a name.